-Uncertainty about major, fall coure load, or career path
+Uncertainty about major, fall courseload, and career path

 Most students decide on (a) tentative major(s) by sophomore year.
 The Berkeley Academic Guide is a useful tool.
-Suggest that your student consider shadowing someone in their ideal job.
+Suggest student consider shadowing someone in their ideal job.
 Encourage seeking out advice from advisers, counselors, or upperclassmen.

-Summer plans
+Summer Plans

-Discuss options and what is best for your student and family: take classes, study abroad, do an internship, or take a break?
+Discuss options and what is best for student and family: take classes, study abroad, do an internship, take a break?